 Each of these five areas focuses on providing the newest member of your family with a home that can serve as an anchor, offering consistency and stability.
 As an immigration lawyer, I know the first part of adopting a child from another country is ensuring that they can come to America and be part of a loving family.
 The second part is that all-important period of adjustment for all.

-Please contact the Ranchod Law Group with offices in San Francisco, Santa Clara Bay area, and Sacramento California, if you have any questions regarding intercountry adoption.
+Contact the Ranchod Law Group in Sacramento or Stockton.
+If you have any questions regarding intercountry adoption.
 We represent clients throughout the fifty states.
-To schedule a consultation contact us at 415-986-6186 or at email@example.com.
+To schedule a consultation contact us at (916) 613-3553 or at email@example.com.